Gondolin Security Design¶

 blockInternalRanges: true- This is on by default in

-createHttpHooks(). - Disabling it reintroduces localhost/metadata risks.
+createHttpHooks(). - Disabling it globally reintroduces localhost/metadata risks.

 - This is on by default in